Also known as the hen harrier or marsh hawk, the northern harrier can be found in Chesapeake Bay marshes during winter, flying low to hunt for prey.

 One of the most widespread of all harrier species, the northern harrier’s range includes much of North America, Europe and Asia.
-In North America, the northern harrier can be found from Alaska and Canada south to Mexico, wintering as far south as Central or South America and the Caribbean.
 It can be found in the Chesapeake Bay watershed in winter.

 Northern harriers rely on vision and hearing to capture prey and fly low to the ground while hunting.
 They feed on small mammals, reptiles, amphibians and birds.